Shawon5030/History-Of-All-Programming-Language-/C_programming.md

 - Created by **Ken Thompson** at Bell Labs.
 - A simplified version of BCPL.
 - Used primarily on the **DEC PDP-7**.
+- Lacked data types and was slow for system programming.